jzills/HmacManager/kubernetes/service/README.md

   --set "policies[0].privateKeySecret.key=MyPolicy-privateKey"
 ```

+A fresh install deploys the verifier and a bundled Redis but does not enforce any traffic until you enable an Istio enforcement point (`istio.ingressGateway.*` or `istio.waypoint.*`).
 See the [chart documentation](https://artifacthub.io/packages/helm/hmac-manager/hmac-manager) for the full values reference.

 ## Tags